 We have many leaders, but only a few are game-changers.

 Using the 80-20 rule, only 20% of the leaders take 80% of the decision in an organization.

 Usually, organizations are hierarchical:

-People who are at the lower level of the organization are led by the leaders above them.
-And those leaders are further lead by top-leaders.
+People at the lower level of the organization are led by the leaders above them.
+And those leaders are further led by top leaders.

-But are all of them worthy of being called a great leader?
+But are all of them worthy of being called great leaders?
 Not really.